DominikaStefaniak/ml-solvro-recruitment/README.md

 #### Possible issues:
 - in venv "bin" file created instead of "Scripts" for windows: use command prompt or power shell, if you are then python may have been installed incorectly
-- error while libraries instalation: make sure to use python 3.12 or check the libraries versions compatible for your python version and change them in requireents file
+- error while libraries instalation: make sure to use python 3.12 or check the libraries versions compatible for your python version and change them in requirements file

 ### 3. Steps of the experiments
+Remember to always delete corresponding data file before running any of the .py files
 - data analysis in **eda.ipynb** file
 - data cleaning and preprocessing in **data_preprocessing.py**
 - data visualization in **data_visualization.ipynb**
 - additional preprocesing and clustering models with quantitative evaluation in **clustering.py**
 - qualtitative evaluations with summary in **clustering_results.ipynb**